Knowledge · Germany to USA 2026

 Sequence

 Frame first, registration second, materials third.
-Done in reverse, the firm produces beautifully executed materials that repeat the original misread with higher fidelity.
+Done in reverse, GMA produces beautifully executed materials that repeat the original mis-score with higher fidelity.

-Stage one: diagnose where the US frame is breaking.
+Stage one: evaluation where the US frame is breaking.
 The CO who does not return the email.
 The RFP that does not advance to shortlist.
 The OEM tier-1 qualification that stalls at PPAP.
 The IDN pilot that does not move to expansion.
-The diagnosis is firm-specific.
+The evaluation is firm-specific.
 The output is a register audit naming where the four filters are doing the damage.

 Stage two: correct the signal.
-Name the US category at the front in the procurement reader's vocabulary.
+Name the US category at the front in the procurement buyer's vocabulary.
 Surface US past performance where it exists, name current pilot or qualification stage where it does not.
 Position relative to the US peer set.
-State US-procurement risk architecture (US service footprint, US warranty, US contract terms, US liability posture) in US-legible form.
+State US-procurement risk answers (US service footprint, US warranty, US contract terms, US liability posture) in US-legible form.
 Move ISO, DIN, IATF 16949, MDR, CE-mark, and TÜV to supporting proof beneath the US frame.
-The home materials continue in the German register for European audiences.
-The US-facing surface is built in parallel.
+The home materials continue in the German sales language for European audiences.
+The US website, deck, and sales material is built in parallel.

 Stage three: rebuild the execution layer.
-SAM.gov flow, UEI and CAGE secured, NAICS clear, capability statement in US procurement format, US-procurement-facing materials, US RFP and RFQ response architecture, US OEM PPAP submission templates, US-facing principal bios, US references, US-facing site, US commercial cadence, USD pricing with US-domiciled terms.
+SAM.gov flow, UEI and CAGE secured, NAICS clear, capability statement in US procurement format, US-procurement-facing materials, US RFP and RFQ response system, US OEM PPAP submission templates, US-facing owner/CEO bios, US references, US-facing site, US commercial cadence, USD pricing with US-domiciled terms.
 Done last, it produces materials that survive the filter.
-Done first, it repeats the misread in higher fidelity.
+Done first, it repeats the mis-score in higher fidelity.

-This work runs inside a Market Entry Sprint (six to ten weeks, one US category and one architecture target), a Cross-Border Build (three to six months, multi-architecture US rebuild and run, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-bound operating brands).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one US category and one architecture target), a Cross-Border Marketing Build (three to six months, multi-architecture US rebuild and run, the standard shape for committed US scale), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-bound operating brands).
+Pricing is discussed after GMA sees the company, market, and work needed.

 RB